 If you’re reading this blog post, you probably already know that saving your data to a sync service is not the same as backing it up.
 Sync and backup services are complimentary, but only a backup will save a copy of your data and keep it safe against accidental deletion, updates, a ransomware attack, and more.

 To help you save your synced computer data, we’re developing a series of guides to downloading and backing up your data across different sync services.
-Below is a list of our other guides, and comment below to let us know what other sync services you’d like to see us cover.
+We’ve just published How to Download and Back Up Dropbox Data.
+Feel free to comment below to let us know what other sync services you’d like to see us cover!

 How to Download Data From Microsoft OneDrive